david-westreicher/minispark/README.md

 ### Using the DataFrame API

-MiniSpark supports [DataFrame](https://en.wikipedia.org/wiki/Apache_Spark#Spark_SQL) operations like filtering, grouping, counting, and applying conditions, similar to [PySpark](https://spark.apache.org/docs/latest/api/python/index.html).
+**minispark** supports [DataFrame](https://en.wikipedia.org/wiki/Apache_Spark#Spark_SQL) operations like filtering, grouping, counting, and applying conditions, similar to [PySpark](https://spark.apache.org/docs/latest/api/python/index.html).
 You can chain multiple transformations and display/collect the results.
 Check [the examples folder](examples/) for more example queries and scripts.

 ```python
 from pathlib import Path